 Molly French is in her ninth year working for the Comcast Sports Group and NBC Sports Group family of networks with an emphasis on the NBA and college football.

 Currently, Molly is the sideline reporter for the Philadelphia 76ers on Comcast SportsNet.
 She joined the network in April 2012 and immediately picked up NBA playoff experience as the sideline reporter for the final month of the regular season and the Eastern Conference playoffs.
 When she's not on the sidelines, other assignments for Comcast SportsNet have included reporting for Eagles Pregame Live, Eagles Postgame Live, SportsNet Central, Philly Sports Talk and for sister station NBC10 News.
+One of her highest career honors, Molly was selected by the National Basketball Association to vote for the league's most outstanding performers of the 2014-15 season.

 During the 2014 NBA Playoffs, Molly joined Turner Sports as a reporter for TNT and NBA TV.
 In this role, Molly worked the sidelines for the Pacers-Hawks seven-game first-round series with reports from practice, pregame, in-game and postgame, as well as exclusive sit-down interviews along the way.